A topic from the subject of Standardization in Chemistry.

 Introduction

-Volumetric flasks are essential glassware used in chemistry for accurate and precise volume measurements.
-To ensure the accuracy and reliability of measurements, it is crucial to standardize volumetric flasks before use.
+Volumetric flasks are essential glassware in chemistry, used for accurate and precise volume measurements.
+To ensure the accuracy and reliability of these measurements, it's crucial to standardize volumetric flasks before use.
+This process verifies the flask's actual volume against a known standard.

 Key Points